Bodobolero/rssdeduper/README.md

 - the user must import the new OPML file into his newsreader from the local filesystem whenever the source OPML file changed (whenever the user wants to subscribe to new feeds and has exported a new OPML file)

+## OPML lifecycle

+A user should be able to continue adding and removing subscriptions.

+After a subscription was added or removed, the OPML file needs to be exported and the source OPML file be replaced.

+The rssdeduper will then create a new target OPML file merging the existing feed translations with the new feeds (if any).

+uuids for existing feeds will be preserved.

+So the new OPML file can be deployed step by step to the newsreaders on different devices (if not automatically synchonized) - and the existing feeds can still be accessed.